 The Center of International Education is proud to have a talented team of International Affairs teaching faculty.
 From various backgrounds and with wide-ranging interests and specializations, the faculty instruct, advise and inspire our almost 300 IA dual majors.
-For a taste of their backgrounds and interests, please read below and meet Molly Wallace, Biniam Iyob and Jennifer Purrenhage.
+For a taste of their backgrounds and interests, please read below.

-Molly Wallace is CIE’s Hood House Lecturer, and in that capacity, serves as an academic leader of the IA program.
-She comes to UNH from Brown University where she earned her Ph.D. in Political Science, and then was appointed visiting lecturer.
-Wallace’s dissertation examined the practice of nonviolent intervention in violent conflict with a focus on Nonviolent Peaceforce, an international NGO engaged in unarmed civilian protection in Sri Lanka.
-More generally, her research and teaching interests include nonviolent action, violence-legitimation practices, conflict resolution/transformation, transitional justice and reconciliation, gender and global politics, human rights, international ethics, and the politics of intervention.
+Molly Wallace is CIE’s Hood House Lecturer and, in that capacity, serves as an academic leader of the IA program, teaching the core courses for the IA dual major and advising IA students.
+She comes to UNH from Brown University where she earned her Ph.D. in Political Science and then served as a visiting lecturer.
+Wallace’s recent research examines the practice of nonviolent intervention in violent conflict with a focus on Nonviolent Peaceforce, an international NGO engaged in unarmed civilian protection in war zones.
+More generally, her research and teaching interests include nonviolent action, political violence, violence-legitimation practices, conflict resolution/transformation, transitional justice and reconciliation, critical security studies, gender and global politics, human rights, international ethics (particularly the ethics of war and peace), and civilian protection.
+She has published in International Politics, Journal of Gender Studies, and African Studies Review.

 Department: Natural Resources & the Environment